-In the New Requester section, perform the following steps:
+In the New Requester section, enter the required fields and click on Save.

 The Azure Active Directory account holder gets an email including a link to confirm the account before it becomes active

-You can use any other FreshService user account creation tools or APIs provided by FreshService to provision AAD user accounts.
+You can use any other FreshService user account creation tools or APIs provided by FreshService to provision Azure AD user accounts.